idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Automated tests vs human execution
 - Multiple copies of the same data

+### Work streams

 ### Team meeting

 ### Deep Dives and Guest Speakers

 ### Engineering Excellence + Operational Review

+There should always been an on-call, an engineering excellence work stream, and a periodic review meeting.

 1. How do we know our customer is having a good day?
 2. How do we maximize our velocity